esgomezm/hands_on_github/README.md

 17. Click on **close**.
 18. In the **Settings** tab of your repository, you can see all the activity.

-## Practical Exercise 2: keeping track of your writting :rooster:
+## Exercise 2: keeping track of your writting :rooster:

 1. Got to the [LateX template in Henrique's lab](https://github.com/HenriquesLab/HenriquesLab-bioRxiv-template/tree/main).
 2. Fork the repository in your account.